Stroke Warning Signs

 Because a loss of feeling in your legs may make you fall, you should sit down in a comfortable place.
 If you're with someone who may be having a stroke, quickly assemble his medications and medical records to bring along with you to the hospital.

 Other conditions resemble stroke, such as low blood sugar in people with diabetes.
 If you have diabetes, follow your doctor's previous instructions on how to raise low blood sugar.
 The American Diabetes Association suggests you eat or drink 15 grams of carbohydrate to raise your blood sugar, such as half a cup of fruit juice, 5 to 6 pieces of hard candy, or 3 glucose tablets.
-"Low blood sugar could mimic a stroke, and it wouldn't be a good idea to let time go by if the body's not getting the sugar it needs," says Andy Jagoda, MD, a member of the National Institutes of Health's Brain Attack Coalition.
+"Low blood sugar could mimic a stroke, and it wouldn't be a good idea to let time go by if the body's not getting the sugar it needs," says Andy Jagoda, MD, a professor at the department of emergency medicine at the Icahn School of Medicine at Mount Sinai and a member of the National Institutes of Health's Brain Attack Coalition.

 What will happen when the ambulance comes?